manfontan/mongodb-bootcamp/PITCHME.md

 +++

   - **D**: directory, what is it?
+    - A directory is a specialized database specifically designed for searching and browsing, in additional to supporting basic lookup and update functions.
     - The Directory is "a collection of open systems cooperating to provide directory services"
-    - A directory is a specialized database specifically designed for searching and browsing, in additional to supporting basic lookup and update functions.
     - [RFC 4512](https://tools.ietf.org/pdf/rfc4512.pdf)

 Note: NoSQL database actually :).

 +++

+Who does it look?

 LDAP directory tree(traditional naming)